Home

 Teach Yourself Danish

 The longstanding Teach Yourself series has always had a wide variety of languages.
-The coursebook comes with two audio cd's or cassettes, and is available in most bookstores or online.
+The new version, called Complete, has a coursebook that comes with two audio cd's and is available in most bookstores or online.

 Book Teach Yourself Danish (old version).
 Published by David McKay Company or English Universities Press in the 50's, 60' and 70's, these old Teach Yourself books are great grammar-intensive workouts with lots of little exercises.
 Combined with an audio product, this would make a good component for learning Danish grammar.
 They are out of print but can be found in used bookstores or online at ABE Books.com